gcapes/git-course/_episodes/03-history.md

 ```
 {: .language-bash}

-Let's explain to the reader why this research is important:
+Let's explain to the reader [why this research is important][give-context]:

 ```
 $ gedit paper.md	# Give context for research